danielwgraf/dear_reading/README.md

-# dear_reading
+# Dear Reading
 Website for the Dear Reading Podcast.

-Will probably use Jekyll, but perhaps a different blog-based thing.
+Decided to create my own Jekyll theme for this which I will then use.